Cosmetic acupuncture | Acupuncture face needling in Moonee Ponds, Melbourne

-Next, you will enjoy a jade stone facial treatment using an organic anti-aging serum, to tone and relax the muscles in the face.
+Next, you will enjoy a facial gua sha treatment using an organic anti-aging serum, to tone and relax the muscles in the face.

 Sessions will address energy blockages throughout the system, often leaving you feeling refreshed and revitalised with a heightened sense of well-being, certainly the best part of the treatment!